KStateMachine/kstatemachine/docs/pages/install.md

 // kotlin
 dependencies {
     implementation("com.github.nsk90:kstatemachine:<Tag>")
-    // note that group is different in second artifact, long group name also works for first artifact but not vise versa
+    // note that group is different in second artifact, long group name also works for first artifact but not vice versa
     // it is some strange JitPack behaviour implementation("com.github.nsk90.kstatemachine:kstatemachine-coroutines:<Tag>") // optional
     implementation("com.github.nsk90.kstatemachine:kstatemachine-serialization:<Tag>") // optional